ritwiks9635/Face-image-Detection/README.md

-# **YOLO Object Detection with KerasCV**
+# **Face Features Detector with KerasCV**
-This project implements YOLOv8 Object Detection using KerasCV with a Gradio or Streamlit interface for real-time inference.
+This project implements YOLOv8 Object Detection using KerasCV with a Gradio interface for real-time inference.
+---
 ### **📁 Project Structure**
 ```
 face_features_app/